 The silver decanter label is one of the more interesting contributions to European culture from Great Britain, even if the scale of it seems small at first.
-It combines practicality with a bit of flourish that makes it rather unique and totally British in terms of its overall approach.
+It combines practicality with a bit of flourish that makes it rather unique and quintessentially British.

-Of course, in order to find out more about English sterling silver decanter labels, it is important to understand more about the decanter itself.
+In order to find out more about these labels, it is important to understand more about the decanter itself.

 What is a Decanter?

 First created in the 17th century in Great Britain, the decanter is a teardrop-shaped vessel that holds the contents of at least one standard size bottle of wine.
 While the shape of the decanter can vary, it is usually recognized for its wide bottom and narrow, long neck.
 Generally made of glass, the decanter is a type of open-topped bottle that allows the wine to breathe.

 In the 17th century, when wine was served, bottles were kept on the sideboard along with the glasses.
 Afterwards, the glasses and bottle were handed back to the servants for cleaning and disposing.